aut0maticjack/lazyweb/3D-Printing-Calibration.md

 tl;dr - don't try and print too fast

-start with XY max 125, XY accel 1000, XY jerk 1, print speed 40mm/sec
+start with XY max 250, XY accel 1000, XY jerk 1, print speed 40mm/sec

 work up from there

+accel 1500 is very good. jerk should be 10% of print speed or less

 different materials require different print speeds, so tune speed with PLA and just tell the slicer to print slower for other materials as required